ghassansalloum/PiVideoPlayer/README.md

 WEEEEEEEEEEEEEEEEEEEEEEEEEE!

-### TODO
-	a.
-Now let's figure out why omxplayer STOPs the audio if I fast forward through the video
-	b.
-What are the various options in .asoundrc ?
-	c.
-How can I make omxplayer resilient to turning off the headphones (it seems to crash/hang when I do so)

 ### May 16, 2020
 Mount the external hard drive mount /dev/sda1 /mnt Copy the media files : I learned to use "rsync" to copy folders